View this page as a pdf

 Student residence options:

 No on-campus housing is available.
-Many graduate and medical students choose to live at Westport on the River Apartment Homes which is located right next door to OSUCOM.
-This complex is voted “Absolute Best Apartment Community in Tulsa” and provides housing convenient to OSUCOM, River Parks amphitheater, jogging and bike trails, and the new A Gathering Place for Tulsa.
+Many graduate and medical students choose to live at Waterside Apartments, which is located right next door to OSUCOM.
+This complex is voted “Absolute Best Apartment Community in Tulsa” and provides housing convenient to OSUCOM, River West Festival Parks amphitheater, jogging and bike trails, and the new A Gathering Place for Tulsa.
 Additional nearby housing options exist in downtown Tulsa, and in the Brookside, Florence Park and Tulsa Hills neighborhoods.
-The quaint towns of Broken Arrow, Jenks, and Owasso are all within a 30 minute commute time to OSUCOM and provide an ideal place for families.
+The quaint towns of Broken Arrow, Jenks, and Owasso are all within a 30-minute commute time to OSUCOM and provide an ideal place for families.

 - Total medical school enrollment: 446